2003. The Rotarian, Dr.Scott Kellermann and his wife Carol created a tented dispensary to help Batwa Pygmies dispossessed from their ancestral lands.

 - March 3rd – fund raising event.

 - May – First Orthopaedic mission, combined with a visit to unload the container.

-the nurse in general care and the nurse in ultrasound
+- the young surgeon, a nurse in general care and a nurse in ultrasound

 - June 6th – Fourth Africomed General Assembly.